E-cigarettes Contain 10 Times More Carcinogens than Tobacco

 E-cigarettes – 10 Times More Carcinogens than Tobacco Cigarettes

 E-cigarettes are becoming more and more popular all over the world.
 They usually look like regular cigarettes, but instead of using tobacco, they use heated liquid, which often contains nicotine.
-This liquid turns into vapor that is inhaled.
+This liquid turns into a vapor that is inhaled.

 Acetaldehyde is one of the chemicals found in some e-cigs.
-This chemical is used in industrial plants in order to create acids and other chemicals.
+This chemical is used in industrial plants to create acids and other chemicals.
 The levels found in some e-cigarettes are higher than the ones in tobacco.

-According to Dr. Naoki Kunugita (National Institute of Public Health, Japan) one brand of e-cigarettes, that he didn’t want to name, contained more than ten times the level of carcinogen substances contained in one conventional cigarette.
+According to Dr. Naoki Kunugita (National Institute of Public Health, Japan) one brand of e-cigarettes, which he didn’t want to name, contained more than ten times the level of carcinogen substances contained in one conventional cigarette.

 E-cigarettes

 The process of heating seems to produce and stimulate the release of even more dangerous substances.
 E-cigarettes in Japan can be bought freely and any law does not regulate them.
-However, e-cigarettes that contain nicotine are regulated with the Japanese pharmaceutical laws.
+However, e-cigarettes that contain nicotine are regulated by Japanese pharmaceutical laws.
 People can freely buy these products on the internet.

 This research corresponds with the latest decision made by the World Health Organization.
 WHO banned the sale of these cigarettes to minors.
-WHO officials said that they have enough evidence that e-cigarettes can cause health problems, especially in certain categories of people like pregnant women, children and adolescents.
+WHO officials said that they have enough evidence that e-cigarettes can cause health problems, especially in certain categories of people like pregnant women, children, and adolescents.

 It is interesting to mention that the Oxford Dictionaries has chosen the word “vape” (usually used for the act of smoking an e-cig) to be the word of the year.